The-OpenROAD-Project/OpenROAD/src/odb/README.md

 ## Database API

-:bangbang: We are still working on documenting the APIs.
+We are still working on documenting the APIs.
 We have over 1,800 objects and functions that we are still documenting (for both TCL and Python).
 **Contributions are very welcome in this effort**.
 Find starting points below.

 ### TCL